Bakery Style Gluten Free Keto Chocolate Chip Muffins

 - If you want to try a different sweetener other than stevia like coconut sugar, or brown sugar, stick to using a 1/4 measuring cup at most.
 Remember it can also change the texture of the muffin.

-Gluten Free Chocolate Chip Muffins (Keto)
+Bakery Style Gluten Free Keto Chocolate Chip Muffins

 Equipment